NightLapse-Studios/Pumpkin/README.md

 end
 ```

-Without the callbacks in the above example, it would still start regardless of require order or if one required the other, but not if you placed the mount statements at the tops of the files.
+Without the callbacks in the above example, it would still start regardless of require order or if one required the other, but not if you placed the `I:MyStateful` & `I:SomeOtherStateful` statements at the tops of the files.

 ## Misc